The CMMC Countdown: The Action Plan, Part 2

 Monitor and control remote access sessions.

-You should show the following if you allow RDP, SSH, VPN, etc., to access devices in the CMMC scope:
+Consider showing the following if you allow RDP, SSH, VPN, etc., to access devices in the CMMC scope:

 • Logs for those sessions are being collected.